 In 1965, Johnson sent 100,000 combat troops to Vietnam.
 By 1968, he increased the defense budget to support 500,000 troops.
 American casualties grew as the North Vietnamese appeared to be winning.
 That because Johnson merely wanted to support the South Vietnamese until they could take over.
 He didn't plan to win.

 Over time, LBJ faced an anti-war movement.
 His approval rating plummeted below 30 percent.
-When both Senators Eugene McCarthy and Robert Kennedy announced their candidacies for President in 1968, he withdrew from the race.
+In 1968, Democratic Senators Eugene McCarthy and Robert Kennedy announced their candidacies for president.
+Without his party's support, Johnson withdrew from the race.
 He died of a heart attack in 1973.
 He lies buried in an oak stand along a riverbed at the LBJ Ranch.

 Johnson's Early Years